AcalaNetwork/hardhat-tutorials/hello-world/README.md

 ```

 This has to be run in its own terminal only when testing and deploying to a local development
-network that uses `-instant-sealing` flag with:
+network that uses `--instant-sealing` flag with:

 ```bash
 yarn loop